 Install-SPSolution -Identity "LDAPCP.wsp" -GACDeployment

-At this point claim provider is inactive (see "Important - Limitations") and it must be associated to a TrustedLoginProvider to work.
+At this point claim provider is inactive and it must be associated to an SPTrustedIdentityTokenIssuer to work:

 $trust.ClaimProviderName = "LDAPCP"

 Simply run Update-SPSolution cmdlet and wait for the timer job to deploy the update (you can monitor the progress in farm solutions page).
 Note that it will recycle central administration site.

 For an unknown reason, randomly SharePoint 2013 doesn’t uninstall correctly the solution because it tries to call the feature receiver (that removes the claim provider) after it removed the assembly

 from the GAC… When this happens, the claim provider is not removed from the farm and that creates problems when you try to re-install it.